ren-education/ren-docs/docs/teacher/ai-copilot.md

 ## AI-Powered Grading Assistance

+### Marking Page Copilot

+**Dedicated Marking Assistant**: The marking page features a specialized AI copilot that provides:
+- **Real-time Streaming**: Get instant, streaming responses as you work
+- **Snippet-Aware Analysis**: AI understands the specific parts of submissions you've highlighted
+- **Visual Context**: Snippet previews are rendered in chat for better visual reference
+- **Minimizable Interface**: Chat interface adapts to your workflow, minimizing when not needed
+- **Dynamic Sidebar**: Sidebar automatically adjusts when chat is opened

 ### Intelligent Grading Suggestions

-**Automatic Analysis**: When you open a submission for grading, the AI provides:
+**Contextual Analysis**: When you open a submission for grading, the AI provides:
+- **Whole Submission Context**: AI analyzes the entire submission for comprehensive understanding
 - **Grade Recommendations**: Suggested grades based on content analysis
 - **Quality Assessment**: Writing quality, content understanding, and skill demonstration
 - **Comparative Analysis**: Performance relative to class average and student's previous work
 - **Improvement Areas**: Specific areas needing development
 - **Strength Recognition**: Exceptional aspects worth highlighting
+- **Teacher Memory Integration**: AI uses your previous marking patterns and preferences

 ### Smart Feedback Generation

 **AI-Generated Comments**:
 The AI can draft feedback based on:
+- **Snippet-Specific Analysis**: Focused feedback on highlighted portions
+- **Streaming Generation**: Real-time feedback generation as you work
-- Common patterns it identifies in the work
+- **Common patterns** it identifies in the work
-- Your previous feedback style and preferences
+- **Your previous feedback style** and preferences
-- Specific rubric criteria and learning objectives
+- **Specific rubric criteria** and learning objectives
-- Comparison with exemplary work
+- **Comparison with exemplary work**
-- Student's individual learning needs
+- **Student's individual learning needs**
+- **Cross-submission patterns** from your teaching history

 **Feedback Enhancement**:
 - **Tone Adjustment**: Ensure appropriate and encouraging tone